-I've heard this wilderness concept described by one preacher, The Rev. Dr. Rebecca Lyman, as a "Baked Alaska spiritual experience.
+I've heard this wilderness concept described by one preacher as a "Baked Alaska spiritual experience."
 Both hot and cold are going on at once: comfort and terror, coming to realize a truth and being scared out of your wits.
-Like falling in love, holding your first child in your arms, landing a great job, or feeling the plane take off for your long desired and now here vacation experience."
+Like falling in love, holding your first child in your arms, graduating, landing a great job or fellowship, or feeling the plane take off for a long awaited and long desired journey."
 Wilderness as the place for Jesus' spiritual and physical transformation is therefore beautiful and deadly, the sort of place for God to get your attention.
 Wilderness in the Bible is not a picture on the Sierra Club Calendar.
 Rather, wilderness is the untamed, unsettled, unknown place; you are in the wild (trans. in English) where one can become lost and die.
 The word bewildered comes from this root, from losing your way.
 If there is one thing we can glean from the context of the season of Lent, it is that in the wilderness, the wild, Jesus learned to discern between good and evil.
-Organized religion is not big on teaching a spirituality of bewilderment, for encouraging us to find wisdom through hard knocks and terror.
-Monastic communities, spiritual gurus, books about the purpose-driven life, the rigors of academic religious study could all be considered ways to keep us out of the wilderness or at least as Rebecca suggested, allow us to go on escorted tours.
+Our religious traditions are not necessarily big on teaching a spirituality of bewilderment, for encouraging us to find wisdom through hard knocks and terror.
+Needless to say, monastic communities, spiritual gurus, books about the purpose-driven life, the rigors of even academic religious study could all be considered ways to keep us out of the wilderness or at least allow us to go on escorted tours.
+The ever-insightful teacher and preacher, Walter Bruggemann, refers to Lent as a time for "heavy lifting and hard work, when we replicate the followers of Jesus in their decision to follow him into Jerusalem, there to face the power of Rome and the colluding local authorities.
+We are forever re-deciding about following...or not."
+"What we really do not want," says Bruggemann, "is to be inconvenienced.
+That seems more troublesome then even dying."